Allan Didier

 2. Removes the ingredient to the list of ingredients.

-3. Reports that the ingredient has been removed.
+3. Reports that the ingredient has been removed or has not been found.

 4. toString